mossmanpete/ParadigmCore/spec/ethereum-peg-spec.md

 # OrderStream/Ethereum Peg Zone and Finality Gadget

 _NOTE: this project is currently a WIP, so details of the implementation are likely to change.
 I'll strive to keep this doc up to date with changes.
-Last updated: 24 October 2018._
+Last updated: 27 December 2018._

 A one-way "peg zone" implementation is necessary for the OrderStream network to:
 1) Establish "true" finality for Ethereum events that otherwise only have weak (probabilistic) finality guarantee.